conanite/protopack/README.md

 Each *-item.yml contains at least three keys: "id", "type" and "attributes".
 Protopack calls #constantize on the "type" value in order to get a reference to the target class.
 The "attributes" are then passed to your #existence method as described above.
+If you specify an "ordinal" key, it must be numeric, and both Package#apply_all and Package#apply_missing will apply items after sorting by
+#ordinal, putting nil ordinals last.

 You can add other keys that you might find useful for selecting and presenting items, for example, a "locale" key to show only items in the current user's locale.